joshallenit/gh-stacked-diff/README.md

 # Developer Scripts

 These scripts make it easier to build from the command line and to create and update PR's.
+They facilitates a stacked diff workflow, where you always commit on `main` branch and have can have multiple streams of work on all `main`.

 ## Build Scripts